SandroBasta/msisdn/Readme.md

 - a git repository with full commit history is expected to be part of the delivered solution
 - if needed, provide additional installation instructions, but there shouldn't be much more than running a simple command to set everything up
 - use best practices all around.
 For PHP, good source of that would be http://www.phptherightway.com

+Requirements

+PHP >= 5.4
+Appache

+Expose the package through an RPC API, select one and explain why have you chosen it.

+I choose JSON, because parsers and writers are available for many, many languages.
+This means that JSON that a PHP script generates can be very easily understood by a JavaScript script.
+It is the best way to transmit complex structures like arrays and objects, and have it still be compatible with multiple languages.